ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 # Build EPICS back-end
 `cd` to `C:\Instrument\Apps\EPICS\` and run `build.bat`
-Note that take some time and should end with a build complete message, if it hasn't seek help!
+Note that take some time and should end with building the documentation.

 Certain items will not be built when using VS2013, these are:
 *  Mk3Chopper support module and IOC - only builds with VS2010